Meet some of our young alumni, and see the joy and passion that Pacem students are bringing to the world!

 “Without Pacem, I would not be the person that I am today.
 This fabulous education and community helped me grow in ways that I could not even imagine.
 As a student there, I was given the space and freedom to follow my passions and discover myself as a lifelong learner.
 Most importantly, my time at Pacem helped me to believe in myself and develop confidence in my abilities.
 Today I walk through the world proudly knowing my own worth–and a large part of that, I owe to Pacem School.”

-Keira attended Pacem as a middle-schooler before moving to the Upper Valley.
-She then attended Hanover High for three years and ended her high school experience with a study abroad trip to Sicily.
-There, she lived with a host family and studied at an Italian music high school.
-Although the trip got cut short due to COVID, she is excited to be attending Mount Holyoke College in the fall as Class of 2024.
+Aaron (he/they) attended Pacem as a middle-schooler before moving to the Upper Valley.
+He then attended Hanover High for three years and ended their high school experience with a study abroad trip to Sicily.
+There, he lived with a host family and studied at an Italian music high school.
+Aaron is now an Environmental Studies major at Mount Holyoke College, class of 2024.
+They are enjoying singing in the choir and playing ice hockey for the first time!

 “I often reflect on my middle school years as some of the best times of my life, which surprises my public school friends.
 Aside from the academics that set me up to thrive in high school, the values I learned at Pacem are still with me to this day.
 The inclusive environment, and not only allowing but encouraging students to spend time outdoors, are both unique to this school.
 Because of Pacem, I know what to look for when entering new communities, whether that be when choosing a college, abroad program, job or even friend group.
 I was given a space to introspect, to cooperate, and to make mistakes.
 Creatively, I could not have asked for a better place to explore my writing and artistic style.
-I also discovered my passion for soil chemistry and environmental studies at Pacem, which I will be pursuing at Mount Holyoke.
-I genuinely would not be who I am today without Pacem.”
+I also discovered my passion for environmental studies at Pacem.
+In fact, my potential concentration within the field going forward – environmental science communication to youth – was formulated upon reflection of what worked well for me learning-wise in my formative years.
+I am so grateful to have the hopeful community of Pacem.
+My values and life are continuously formed by the experience.”